PerttuHamalainen/LLMCode/readme.md

 <code>--column</code> The name of the .csv column containing the texts to code

 <code>--emb_context</code> A context string that is appended to each generated code when generating code embeddings.
 This may help disambiguating codes that would be synonyms outside the specific context.
 In the example above, we use: ", as a reason for experiencing games as art"

+Use <code>python analyze.py --help</code> for info about additional optional arguments.

 ### Generated Output
 [analyze.py](analyze.py) produces a number of output .csv files, and also prints a summary to the command line window.
 The [test_results](test_results) folder of this repository provides example results using [Bopp et al.](https://osf.io/25ptc/) "Why was this game art?" question responses.
 Note that the human codes are by us, as Bopp et al. coded multiple questions and responses as a whole.